zaps166/QMPlay2/README.md

 You can change the default audio and video quality of YouTube contents.
 Click on the "Settings" icon on the left of the search bar, change the order of audio and/or video quality priorities and apply changes.
 If the chosen quality can't be found on YouTube content, QMPlay2 will try using the next entry on the quality list.

-YouTube videos don't work without external "youtube-dl" software, so QMPlay2 will download it automatically.
-You can remove downloaded "youtube-dl" from settings.
+YouTube videos don't work without external "yt-dlp" software, so QMPlay2 will download it automatically.
+You can remove downloaded "yt-dlp" from settings.

 #### Windows

-- Make sure that antivirus or firewall doesn't block "youtube-dl" and doesn't block executing external applications!
+- Make sure that antivirus or firewall doesn't block "yt-dlp" and doesn't block executing external applications!

 ## Spherical view